JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 ````
 conda activate samtools
 ````

-Confirm that tools is properly installed by running help command
+Confirm that tool is properly installed by running _help_ command
 ````
 samtools --help
 ````

 In case you do not want to activate tool environtment each time include this tool in your `PATH` by adding this command at the final of your .zshrc file
 ````
 nano ~.zshrc
 ````
-then copy at the end
+Then copy at the end
 ````
 export PATH=/home/USER/anaconda3/envs/samtools/bin:$PATH
 ````